spachava753/rollout/ARCHITECTURE.md

 	ExitCode int
 }

+// EnvironmentProvider is a factory for creating environments.
+// It handles image building/pulling and environment creation.
-// EnvironmentProvider creates and manages container environments. type EnvironmentProvider interface {
+// Lifecycle management (destroy, cost) is delegated to the Environment itself. type EnvironmentProvider interface {
 	// Name returns the provider name (e.g., "docker", "modal", "k8s").
 	Name() string